Koopman-Laboratory/KoopmanLab/README.md

 KNO2d_model = kp.kno.KNO2d(encoder, decoder, operator_size, modes_x = 10, modes_y = 10, decompose = 6)
 # Input size [batch, x, t_in] Output size [batch, x, t_in] for once ilteration
 ```
-If you do not want to customize the algorithms for the training, testing and plotting, we highly recommend that you use our basic APIs to use Koopman model.
+If you do not want to customize the algorithms for training, testing and plotting, we highly recommend that you use our basic APIs to use Koopman model.

 # Usage
 You can read `demo_ns.py` to learn about some basic APIs and workflow of KoopmanLab.
 If you want to run `demo_ns.py`, the following data need to be prepared in your computing resource.